 S3 Explorer gives you fine-grained control over who can view or modify your S3 data.
-All security settings are located in the inspector panel when you select a bucket or object.
-From there you can edit policies, ACLs and CORS rules in a consistent layout.
+All security settings are located in the inspector panel.
+Select a bucket to edit policies, ACLs and CORS rules in a consistent layout, or choose an object to adjust its ACL.

 The Bucket Policy tab lets you paste JSON policies exactly as you would in the AWS console.
 Use the Validate button to check syntax errors before saving.
 Policies control which IAM users, roles or public principals can access your bucket or objects.